alex-c/github-repo-summary/README.md

 # github-repo-summary

 Provides a neat overview of a Github user's repositories.
+Check it out [here](https://alex-c.github.io/github-repo-summary/)!

 ## Install

-Install with `npm install`.
+Requires [Node.js](https://nodejs.org/en/).
+Clone or download the repository, navigate to the repository's main directory, and install with `npm install`.
+Run it with `npm start` after successful installation - the page will be hosted at `localhost:3000`.

 ## Scripts